honeytrap/honeytrap-docs/docs/agent/index.md

 Configuration
 --------------

-The Honeytrap Server needs to be configured to use the Agent listener.
+The HoneyTrap Server needs to be configured to use the Agent listener.
 By default the agent listener will listen to port :1337.

 ```
 [listener]